Second and Third Grade

-Through traditional and hands-on learning experiences, third and fourth-grade students are encouraged to take the academic, creative, and social risks that foster deep learning.
+Through traditional and hands-on learning experiences, second and third-grade students are encouraged to take the academic, creative, and social risks that foster deep learning.
 In the process, students grow in their curiosity, self-motivation, and personal responsibility.
-They learn how to learn.
-As the oldest students in lower school, students are urged to think critically about their roles as friends, mentors, and mediators.
-Students prepare for middle school by reflecting on their lower school experiences, reinforcing their knowledge of guiding Quaker principles, and developing the academic skills that will carry them through the years ahead.
+They learn how to learn and students are urged to think critically about their roles as friends, advocates, mediators.

 Social and Emotional Learning

 Students deepen their ability to take care of themselves.
-Using the Zones of Regulation curriculum, students are taught to identify their emotions and develop strategies for managing them.
+Using the Responsive Classroom and Zones of Regulation curricula, students are taught to identify their emotions and develop strategies for managing them.
 Students deepen their ability to care for each other.
-Collaboratively students create an agreement at the start of the year that describes how we will treat one another— in a word, with kindness.
+Collaboratively, students create an agreement at the start of the year that describes how we will treat one another— in a word, with kindness.
 Students deepen their ability to care for the wider world.
-Through a variety of service projects, both inside and outside the classroom, students learn about being good stewards of our environment.